hashim222/hash-dental-care/README.md

             Remove DISABLE_COLLECTSTATIC from the config vars.

 * ## Github
     * ### Deploying On Github:
-        * So i used gitpod worskspace, where first save all the files.
+        * To make my project i used gitpod worskspace, where first save all the files.
         * Then in the terminal type `git add .` to add all the changes inside the staging area.
         * The next step was `git commit -m "changes I made"` where I confirmed that what changes I want to make.
         * Last but not least, I have typed `git push` to save everything on Github.